Study Tips and Strategies

 How to Create a Study Schedule for Your Final Exams

 In this blog post, Thomas Frank gives viewers great advice on how to make a study schedule during finals.
-You can watch his video, read the post, or do both.
+You can watch his video below.

 Scientifically, The Best Ways To Prepare For Final Exams